Year over year, the value of Israeli exports declined -2.5 % starting from $60.3 billion in 2024.

-Adopting a continental lens, about one-third (33.7%) of Israel’s exports by value were delivered to European countries while 31.6% were sold to importers in North America.
-Israel shipped another 28.9% worth of goods to Asia.
+Applying a continental lens, over a third (36.2%) of Israel’s exports by value was delivered to European countries while 32.4% was sold to importers in North America.

-Smaller percentages went to Latin America (3.4%) excluding Mexico but including the Caribbean, Africa (1.2%) then Oceania (1.1%) led by Australia and New Zealand.
+Smaller percentages went to buyers in Latin America (3.6%) excluding Mexico but including the Caribbean, Africa (1.2%) then Oceania (1%) led by Australia and New Zealand.

 Israel’s Top Trading Partners